SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-09-moderna-monkey-trial.md

   95% confidence limits based on a scaled binomial confidence interval.
 - __The first row is peculiar but sensible:__ it reflects $K_c = 0$, no sick controls.
-  - The upper left corner is sensibly NaN because it's computing 0/0, i.e., what happens if you run a COVID-19 trial and there's no COVID-19.
+  - The upper left corner is sensibly NaN because it's computing 0/0, i.e., what happens if you run a COVID-19 trial and there's no COVID-19: you get no information!
   - The other elements of the first row are sensibly $-\infty$, because $K_c = 0$ means dividing by 0, i.e., given the nonzero cases in the treatment arm, the treatment arm was infinitely more risky than the control arm.

 A few things should stand out:
-- In no case was it possible to say the 95% confidence interval was greater than 80% or 94%, the efficacy of the existing vaccine.
+- In no case was it possible to say the 95% lower confidence limit was greater than 80% or 94%, the efficacy of the existing vaccine.
 - In fact, only in the 3 outcomes in the lower left, in bold and red, would it have been possible to say with 95% confidence that efficacy was greater than 0%!

-__Summary:__ With an $N = 4 + 4$ trial, it is _simply not possible mathematically_ to show
+__Summary:__ With an $N = 4 + 4$ trial, it is _simply not mathematically possible_ to show
 that efficacy was statistically significantly better than the existing vaccines.
 To complain otherwise is a misleading canard.

 ## The Weekend Conclusion

 Sure, the trial didn't prove the omicron booster was better.
-It _could not possibly have done so_, and _was not designed to do that._  Journalism hinting that this constitutes failure is just ignorant.
+It _could not possibly have done so_, and very sensibly _was not designed to do that._  Thinking that this constitutes failure is just ignorant.

 The trial _did succeed_ at doing the sensible thing: demonstrating safety in primates, and demonstrating immune reaction in the all-important memory B cells and T cells that we want to see.
 A result like this should, and probably will, clear the way for a human trial.

 Good job on this experiment.
 Somewhat less good job on the science journalism.
+(But, to be fair: it _was_ good journalism to cite the primary sources so we could check up on the conclusions.)

 ---